wrapperband/Tame-Mossley-FloodRisk/README.md

 It may also be possible to extract more information from the daily data by cross referencing daily rainfall data, which may show higher levels for the same rain fall as a result of rain fall "soak" reduction and other developments.

 Data could also be cross related to historical developments levels in the area, however requests for development data showed that is not made available..

+The flood in Mossley on 11/9/2017 show that the flood warning level should be decreased to ~80cm and the alarm level be set ~240cm at the Waggon gauge Uppermill.

 ### Results and charts :